 Taper Fade: Low

-The low taper fade quickly graduates from short buzzed strands around the ears to longer sides.
+The low fade quickly graduates from short buzzed strands around the ears to longer sides.
 The look appears neat and tidy while remaining subtle and stylish.

 Taper Fade: Mid